 Challenges for cleaning tenders

-Key challenges to be aware of when procuring a cleaning service include:
+Key challenges to be aware of when procuring contract cleaning services include:

 Without a firm knowledge of the marketplace, it can be difficult to understand the science and innovation behind the delivery of a cleaning service in today’s industry.
 Make sure you know the marketplace or appoint a procurement consultant that has this expertise.